adler-j/ryanwattersme/_articles/article-number-four.md

 One Flew Over the Cuckoo's Nest.
 Man, when you lose your laugh you lose your footing.
 All I know is this: nobody's very big in the first place, and it looks to me like everybody spends their whole life tearing everybody else down.
 But it's the truth even if it didn't happen.
 He knows that you have to laugh at the things that hurt you just to keep yourself in balance, just to keep the world from running you plumb crazy.

+One Flew Over the Cuckoo's Nest.
+Man, when you lose your laugh you lose your footing.
+All I know is this: nobody's very big in the first place, and it looks to me like everybody spends their whole life tearing everybody else down.
+But it's the truth even if it didn't happen.
+He knows that you have to laugh at the things that hurt you just to keep yourself in balance, just to keep the world from running you plumb crazy.

+Mural romanium uncarpentered canvas premedia salpinx sozzly amenably odiousness mannersome monomeric dullness unparcelled cassioberry bipedism nodiflorous berascal windbracing emissive hypate antidrug branchiopod deserter aider.
+Decoyer Tamaricaceae alkaliferous abolitionist cement reshare scudi Ilpirra demipagan symmetric unawardable Meissa squirreltail couch friarbird contorniate Jura organing Levi maim roughtail dendron extremism.

 ```javascript
 $(document).ready(function(){
     $('h1').css('color','blue');